serverless/examples/aws-node-recursive-function/README.md

 This is an example of a function that will recursively call itself.

 **Warning** It's possible to run into infinite loops with recursive calls.

-Test your functions locally before deploying to production
+Test your functions [locally](https://serverless.com/framework/docs/providers/aws/cli-reference/invoke#invoke-local) before deploying to production.

 ## Use cases